johnpolacek/trick-or-treat-it-forward/README.md

 At this point you will see the app running, but the serverless api will not work until we set up Firebase.

-When it comes time for deployment, we will add these environment variables to the remote environment via the console (see the Deployment section).
+When it comes time for deployment, we will add these environment variables to the remote environment via the console.

 ## Deployment